google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Are you inspired yet?
 I hope so!
 I would dearly love to see how your papercraft bear turns out.

-Thanks for taking the challenge!
+Thanks for taking part in the fourth challenge of 2010!
+Let me know if you could follow the instructions alright, and what project you had in mind for your teddy bear's final spot.
 Here's the place for you to show me your own handmade papercraft teddy:

 Submit Your Challenge Entry Here